 What is a USB Port Lock?

-A USB port lock, also known as a USB port lock, is a device that:
+A USB port lock, also known as a USB port blocker, is a device that:

 - Physically locks the USB ports on desktop and laptop computers.